stoyan-stoyanov/vibeflow/docs/Testing.md

     """
     with pytest.raises(AssertionError):
         # This assertion is intentionally incorrect to trigger a test failure.
-        # The @yolo_test decorator will catch the failure and ensure
+        # The @vibe_test decorator will catch the failure and ensure
         # the generated 'add' function is not saved to the cache.
         assert add(5, 5) == 999  # This will fail
 ```